-The iPhone SE is also capable of recording 4K video at up to 60 fps, and you can enjoy extended dynamic range if you drop down the frame rate to 30 fps.
+On the video front, the iPhone SE can record 4K video at up to 60 fps, and you can enjoy extended dynamic range if you drop down the frame rate to 30 fps.
 This brings out more details in the shadows along with better highlights.

 iPhone SE 2020 review: Performance

 While Android phone makers outfit their budget phones with weaker processors, the iPhone SE packs the same A13 Bionic chip as the iPhone 11 and iPhone 11 Pro.
 This means you’ll enjoy the same fast and responsive performance.

 For example, the iPhone SE delivered silky smooth gameplay while I sped along in Sayonara Wild Hearts and tried to stay on the track in Super Impossible Road.
 The graphics were not as crisp due to the iPhone SE’s lower-res display, but the overall action was just as swift and enjoyable.
 Loading apps and switching between apps was also lag-free.

 Scrolling on the iPhone SE feels slower than on phones with a 90Hz or 120Hz refresh rate, but I don’t expect that perk on a sub-$400 phone.